Introduction

 How It Works

-2. Automated Analysis - Our engine extracts and analyzes patterns
+- Invariant Analysis - Our engine extracts and verifies security properties

-3. Actionable Findings - Get detailed reports with fix suggestions
+- Evidence-Based Findings - Get detailed reports with proof and fix suggestions

-4. CI/CD Integration - Block PRs that introduce vulnerabilities
+- CI/CD Integration - Block PRs that break security invariants

 Getting Started